verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     Note that there a 6 entries in the integer list for a length 6 wire.
     For a length L wire there must be L entries separated by spaces.

+    .. note:: Can not be specified for ``longline`` segments (which assume full connection block population)

 .. arch:tag:: <mux name="string"/>

+    :req_param name: Name of the mux switch type used to drive this type of segment.

-    .. warning:: Option for UNIDIRECTIONAL only.
+    .. note:: For UNIDIRECTIONAL only.

     Tag must be included and ``name`` must be the same as the name you give in ``<switch type="mux" name="...``

 .. arch:tag:: <wire_switch name="string"/>

+    :req_param name: Name of the switch type used by other wires to drive this type of segment.

-    .. warning:: Option for BIDIRECTIONAL only.
+    .. note:: For BIDIRECTIONAL only.

     Tag must be included and the name must be the same as the name you give in ``<switch type="tristate|pass_gate" name="...`` for the switch which represents the wire switch in your architecture.

 .. arch:tag:: <opin_switch name="string"/>

-    .. warning:: Option for BIDIRECTIONAL only.
+    .. note:: For BIDIRECTIONAL only.

-    :req_param name: The index of the switch type used by clb and pad output pins to drive this type of segment.
+    :req_param name: Name of the switch type used by block pins to drive this type of segment.

     Tag must be included and ``name`` must be the same as the name you give in ``<switch type="tristate|pass_gate" name="...`` for the switch which represents the output pin switch in your architecture.